 top of page

-One of the big bonuses in studying native plants is learning about histories and traditions that these plants either were a part of or named after.
+One of my favorite adventures in studying native plants is learning about histories and traditions that these plants either were a part of or named after.

-Now we have Dutchman's Breeches, a wildflower named after pants worn not only by men but also women of the 1800s.
+It turns out Dutchman's Breeches was named after pants worn not only by men but also women of the 1800s.
 Here's a great, old photo of Dutchmen wearing breeches, or pantaloons, with wooden shoes.

 Dutchman's Breeches heralds that era with its white, or light pink, pantaloon-like flowers riding upside-down on the stems.